keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 let () = Format.set_margin 60
 ```

-We set it 60 for the default pretty print formatter used by printf, but this can be set per "ppf".
+We set it 60 for the default `stdout` pretty print formatter used by printf, but this can be set per "ppf".

 > The @-specifiers are hard to read at first, but eventually you get used to them just like with %-ones.
 > We'll highlight them in strings for readability.